singha53-zz/omicsBioAnalytics/README.md

 If you’d like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+Note: if you build your own omicsBioAnalytics R-package and host it on your own github, then prior to deploying the app to shinyapps.io, make sure to restart your R session, then install the package from Github.

 ## Links